gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 	Press CTRL-C to terminate port forwarding

-In the above snippet, you can see that mysql database, which we added to the *firstphp* gear, is forwarded to our local machine.
+In the above snippet, you can see that the MySQL database, which we added to the *firstphp* gear, is forwarded to our local machine.
 If you open http://127.0.0.1:8080 in your browser, you will see the application.

 Now that you have your services forward, you can connect to them using local client tools.
 To connect to the MySQL database running on the OpenShift Enterprise gear, run the *mysql* command as shown below:

-	$ mysql -uadmin -p -h 127.0.0.1
+	mysql -uadmin -p -h 127.0.0.1

 **Note:** The above command assumes that you have the MySQL client installed locally.

-##**Enable *hot_deploy***
+##**Enabling *hot_deploy***

 If you are familiar with PHP, you will probably be wondering why we stop and start Apache on each code deployment.
 Fortunately, we provide a way for developers to signal to OpenShift Enterprise that they do not want to restart the application runtime for each deployment.
-This is accomplished by creating a hot_deploy marker in the correct directory.
-Change to your application root directory, for example ~/code/ose/firstphp, and issue the following commands:
+This is accomplished by creating a *hot_deploy* marker in the correct directory.
+Change to your application root directory, for example *~/code/ose/firstphp/*, and issue the following commands:

-	$ touch .openshift/markers/hot_deploy
+	touch .openshift/markers/hot_deploy
-	$ git add .
+	git add .
-	$ git commit -am “Adding hot_deploy marker”
+	git commit -am "Adding hot_deploy marker"
-	$ git push
+	git push

 Pay attention to the output: